Investigating historical recipe groups through phylogenetics, text reuse detection, stylometry and process extraction.

 I started the Processus Universalis project in 2018 together with the Gotha Netzwerk Alchemie.

-The edited volume resulting from our collaboration at that time is scheduled for publication in 2026 and is currently in press (missing reference).
+The edited volume resulting from our collaboration at that time is scheduled for publication in 2026 and is currently in press (Lang, 2026).
 This work has also inspired me to think about the relationship between experimental and computational methods in history of science and knowledge (Lang, 2022).

 Because the methods used in the original project have since evolved, I revisited the material in 2026.
 A number of forthcoming publications re-examine the original data and ground truth by investigating the relationship between linguistic surface features and content.
 To do so, I apply methods that focus either on language features or on knowledge extraction and representation.